Ron Kuby: With Kunstler

+Kuby, with Kunstler, represented many high-profile defendants:

+Tom Manning and Richard Williams, who would be convicted for killing New Jersey State Trooper Philip J. Lamonaco on December 21, 1981.

-Kuby, with Kunstler, represented Gregory Lee Johnson, a protester who burned a U.S. Flag at the 1984 Republican National Convention.
+Gregory Lee Johnson, a protester who burned a U.S. Flag at the 1984 Republican National Convention.

 Sheikh Omar Abdel-Rahman, the blind cleric who headed the Egyptian-based militant group Al-Gama'a al-Islamiyya, accused of planning and encouraging terrorist attacks against Americans.

 Colin Ferguson, the man responsible for the 1993 Long Island Rail Road shooting (who chose to represent himself at trial).

 Nico Minardos, the Hollywood TV and movie actor, accused in an FBI sting operation of conspiracy to ship arms to Iran.

 Qubilah Shabazz, the daughter of Malcolm X, accused of plotting to murder Louis Farrakhan of the Nation of Islam.

 Glenn Harris, a New York City public school teacher who absconded with a 15-year-old girl for two months.

-Darrell Cabey, a youth who was acquitted of assault on Bernard Goetz and successfully sued Goetz for shooting Cabey.

-Yu Kikumura, a member of the Japanese Red Army, and associates of the Gambino Crime Family.
+Yu Kikumura, a member of the Japanese Red Army, and associate of the Gambino Crime Family.

-During the Gulf War, the pair represented American soldiers claiming conscientious objector status.
-They also represented El Sayyid Nosair, assassin of the late Rabbi Meir Kahane, whom Kuby's father had admired, and the leftist radical turned health care activist Dr. Alan Berkman.
+During the Gulf War, Kunstler and Kuby represented American soldiers claiming conscientious objector status.
+They also represented El Sayyid Nosair, assassin of the late Rabbi Meir Kahane whom Kuby's father had admired, and the leftist radical turned health-care activist Dr. Alan Berkman.